turbot/terraform-provider-pipes/docs/resources/user_integration.md

 - `handle` - (Required) A friendly identifier for your integration.
 - `type` - (Required) The type of the integration.
 Possible values are `aws`, `azure`, `gcp`, `github`.
-- `config` - (Optional) JSON configuration stored in state.
-Cannot be used with `config_wo`.
-Secrets not returned by the API may cause perpetual diff if included.
+- `config` - (Optional) JSON configuration for the integration.
+This value is stored in state and cannot be used alongside `config_wo`.
+Note: As secrets are not returned from the API, this may show perpetual config drift if secrets are included in this argument.
-- `config_wo` - (Optional) Write-only JSON configuration, not stored in state.
-Cannot be used with `config`.
-Requires `config_wo_version` to indicate changes.
+- `config_wo` - (Optional) Write-only JSON configuration for the integration.
+This value is **NOT** stored in state and cannot be used alongside `config`).
+Any changes to this argument require a change to `config_wo_version` in order for Terraform to detect drift.
-- `config_wo_version` - (Optional) Integer to signal a new version of `config_wo` and force update when write-only config changes.
+- `config_wo_version` - (Optional) Integer to indicate a new version of the write-only configuration `config_wo`.

 ## Attributes Reference